WICG/attribution-reporting-api/flexible_event_config.md

     "trigger_data": [<int>, ...]

     // Represents a series of time windows, starting at <start time>.
-    // At the end of each window, a report for this spec will be delivered an
+    // Reports for this spec will be delivered an hour after the end of each window.
-    // hour later.
-Time is encoded as seconds after source registration.
+    // Time is encoded as seconds after source registration.
     //
     // Note: specs with identical trigger_data cannot have overlapping windows,
     // this ensures that triggers match at most one spec.
 If event_report_windows